How Vitamin D helps in Acne

 Vitamin D is known as a Hormone Calcitriol.
 It maintains the calcium and phosphate level in the body.
 It also affects the other hormones in the body.
 However, If this hormone is present in inadequate amount, the other hormone would interfere which leads to the increased activity of sebaceous gland and produces a large amount of Sebum.
 This would eventually leads to the formation of acne.

 Insulin is a hormone which is produced from the pancreas (Beta Langerhans cells).
 The sugar derived from carbohydrate foods are controlled by insulin either using it as energy or storing it for later use.
 It controls and maintains the blood sugar level.
 The abnormal Insulin secretion by pancreas can cause increase or decrease in blood sugar level.
 If the insulin is secreted in low amount, the fat is used for energy instead of glucose.

 Due to this, Insulin along with other hormones activates the stimulation of sebaceous gland which induces the production of more sebum.
-It may results in the growth of acne or exacerbates the acne which is already caused.
 Here, Vitamin D controls the body’s response to insulin by preventing the acne formation.

-Acne is usually occurs with the formation of pimple caused by the inflammation.
+Acne is usually occurs with the formation of pimple.
 Vitamin D helps to relieve inflammation.
 It helps to decrease the size and appearance of acne by reducing its swelling and reddening nature.